Easy Bible History Quiz with Answers.

 Which Bible did the Mayflower pioneer settlers in America use?

-The most widely used Bible in Europe at the time was the Geneva Bible.
+The Bible most widely used in Europe and by the American settlers was the Geneva Bible.

-It was the preferred and most common Bible used by churchgoers.
+It was the preferred and most common Bible used by churchgoers of the time.

 Notable people such as William Shakespeare, John Bunyan, and John Milton used the Geneva Bible.